marksie1988/home-assistant-config/README.md

 ## About

-This repository stores all of my personal Home Assistant configuration, running all my home automations.
+This repository stores my personal Home Assistant configuration.

 I started using Home Assistant in 2018 but my config was a real mess!
 This new repository is a fresh slate, I will rebuild all of my configuration and add new features.

-Follow me on this journey and be sure to hit the star above to be notified of changes.
+Follow me on this journey and be sure to hit the :star:

 ## Host

 ### VMware ESXi

-I currently run a Dell R620 with ESXi installed, im looking at moving to ProxMox in the future.
+I currently run a Dell R620 with ESXi installed,
+I'm looking at moving to ProxMox in the future.

 ### docker

 I am running HA as a Docker Container using the advanced Hassio install with CentOS as the host OS.
 Docker makes it easy to upgrade to the latest HA release, while not having to worry about dependencies and python verions.

 ## Hardware

 Currently I only have a small amount of devices, however do plan to expand this during this re-write.

 ### Smart Devices